2021 Triangle Community Plan, Gallatin County, MT

-The Triangle Community Plan began in 2013 with a grant from the Sonoran Institute.
-The Plan is committed to prudently guide growth in Bozeman, Belgrade, and the surrounding villages and unincorporated communities of Gallatin County, Montana.
+The Plan is committed to prudently guiding growth among Bozeman, Belgrade, Four Corners, and surrounding villages and unincorporated Gallatin County communities.

 Gallatin County, Montana Population